 Ecclesiastes 9:14-15 “Now a poor wise man was found in the city, and he saved the city by his wisdom.
 Yet no one remembered that poor man.
 And I said, “Wisdom is better than strength, but the wisdom of the poor man is despised, and his words are not heeded.”

-While reading the words of Solomon, I was intrigued by the idea of how poor men or women are perceived.
-What is it about a persons level of wealth that makes them think they are superior to the poor?
+In reading the words of Solomon, I’m intrigued by the idea of how poor men or women are perceived.
+What is it about a person’s level of wealth that makes them think they are superior to the poor?
 Is it because of their family name, their level of education, or their perceived I.Q.?

 1 Corinthians 1:26-29 “Brothers, consider the time of your calling: Not many of you were wise by human standards; not many were powerful; not many were of noble birth.
 But God chose the foolish things of the world to shame the wise; God chose the weak things of the world to shame the strong.
 He chose the lowly and despised things of the world, and the things that are not, to nullify the things that are, so that no one may boast in His presence.”

-In times of old, absolute power was almost certainly the lead in to absolute corruption.
-Pharaoh fell into this trap of power corruption.
-He not only exalted himself as a god, he thought he could defy the One true God, Jehovah, to his detriment.
-He and his army were utterly destroyed while chasing the Israelites into the Red Sea.
-The chariot wheels can still be found on the floor of this crossing today.
+Absolute power is almost certainly the lead in to absolute corruption.
+Pharaoh fell into this trap of power corruption, he not only exalted himself as a god, he thought he could defy the One true God and it lead to his downfall.
+Pharaoh and his army were utterly destroyed while chasing the Israelites into the Red Sea, the chariot wheels can still be found on the floor of this crossing today.

 Caesar likewise was enraptured by his power and influence.
 Desiring to be worshipped as a god, his kingdom eventually fell into obscurity and his name committed into the annals of history of those who rose then fell.

-Mixed into the narrative of kingdoms and lore, hidden often times from prominence and position are the poor wise men and women who transformed their culture and consequently their eternity into one of great honor.
-An honor that was often times not received by men but from God.
+Mixed into the narratives of kingdoms and lore, hidden among these nations are the poor wise men and women who transformed their culture and consequently their eternity into one of great honor—An honor that was often times not received by men but from God.

 1 Corinthians 2:14-15 “The natural man does not accept the things that come from the Spirit of God.
 For they are foolishness to him, and he cannot understand them, because they are spiritually discerned.
 The spiritual man judges all things, but he himself is not subject to anyone’s judgment.”